vincentcox/bypass-firewalls-by-DNS-history/README.md

-# Bypass firewalls like cloudflare by dns-history
+# Bypass firewalls by abusing DNS history
 This script will try to find:
-- the direct IP adress of a server behind a firewall like Cloudflare, Incapsula, ...
+- the direct IP address of a server behind a firewall like Cloudflare, Incapsula, SUCURI ...
-- an old server still running the same website: this might be interesting to find an outdated and vulnerable version of the website you are trying to attack.
-For example, it might be easier to find SQL injections and find old credentials.
+- an old server which still running the same (inactive and unmaintained) website, not receiving active traffic because the A DNS record is not pointing towards it.
+Because it's an outdated and unmaintained website version of the current active one, it is likely vulnerable for various exploits.
+It might be easier to find SQL injections and access the database of the old website and abuse this information to use on the current and active website.

-This script works with DNS history records.
+This script (ab)uses DNS history records.
 This script will search for old DNS A records **and** check if the server replies for that domain.

-_Keep in mind that this script is hacked together, so it's not the most efficient and beautiful script.
+_Keep in mind that this script is smashed together.
+Therefore, it's not the most efficient and beautiful script.
 But it works.
 Feel free to improve the script._

-More updates and features for this script are planned.
+More updates and features for this script are planned, so feel free to star this repo for improvements and additional functionality.

 ## For who is this script?
 This script is handy for:
 - Security auditors
+- Web administrators
-- Bugbounty hunters
+- Bug bounty hunters
 - Blackhatters I guess ¯\\\_(ツ)\_/¯

 ## How to protect against this script?
-- If you use a firewall, make sure to accept only traffic coming trough the firewall.
+- If you use a firewall, make sure to accept only traffic coming through the firewall.
 Deny all traffic coming directly from the internet.
-For example: cloudflare has a [list of IP's](https://www.cloudflare.com/ips/) which you can whitelist with iptables or UFW.
+For example: Cloudflare has a [list of IP's](https://www.cloudflare.com/ips/) which you can whitelist with iptables or UFW.
+Deny all other traffic.
-- Make sure that no old servers are still accepting connections
+- Make sure that no old servers are still accepting connections and not accessible in the first place

 ## Used services in this script
 The following services were used: